 Securing your bike while you're out and about

 Bike thefts can happen in seconds, so always secure your bike if you're leaving it unattended - even if it's just for a few moments.
 When locking your bike, the main aim is to make it as difficult as possible to get at the lock itself.

 Choose your space wisely.
-If there's a high value bike that doesn't look very secure, consider locking yours next to it.
-If you've locked your bike correctly, it's likely the thief will target the other bike instead.
+Consider locking your bike next to others.
+If you've locked your bike correctly, it's likely the thief will target a less secured bike instead.

-Always lock your bike through its lower frame (never through the top), and to a solid, immovable object that has a closed loop so the bike can't be lifted over the top (e.g. iron railings).
+Always lock your bike through its lower frame (never through the top), and to a solid, immovable object that has a closed loop so the bike can't be lifted over the top (such as iron railings).

 Two locks are always better than one.
 Put the first through the back wheel, the lower frame of the seat tube and the object.
 If you're using a flexible lock (cable or chain), wrap it in such a way that it keeps taut.

 Fill the space with as much of the bike and object as possible.
 The fewer gaps there are, the harder it will be for anyone to attack it with cutters or bolt croppers.

 Repeat the steps with the second lock, this time through the front wheel, the bottom of the bracket and the object.

 If you're locking your bike somewhere for a long period of time, opt for a well-lit location where there'll be plenty of passers-by.
 But remember that bike thieves are quite brazen.
 Public places - even busy cities with lots of CCTV cameras - won't necessarily stop them if they think they can steal it quickly enough.